A simple guide for helping create space where neighbors can encounter Jesus, be welcomed at the table, and be formed together.

 Clean and reset the coffee station.

-Throw away trash and collect any leftover hospitality supplies.
+Throw away trash and collect leftover hospitality supplies.

 Bring the Redeemer A-frame sign back inside.